Police assure England and Wales footballers they will deal with online abuse

-England and Wales footballers have been assured that police will act swiftly to respond to online abuse directed at them during the World Cup in Qatar.
+England and Wales players have been assured that police will act swiftly to respond to online abuse directed at them during the World Cup in Qatar.

 Detective Superintendent Jamie Henderson has visited the England squad to explain to them the tools available on social media platforms which can help filter out abuse.